FirstEnergy seeks emergency lifeline for U.S. nuclear, coal plants

 Most states are also putting rules in place to boost generation through renewable sources.

-Reporting by Scott DiSavino in New York and Valerie Volcovici in Washington; editing by David Gaffen, Steve Orlofsky and Tom Brown
+Reporting by Scott DiSavino in New York and Valerie Volcovici in Washington; editing by David Gaffen, Tom Brown and Leslie Adler